 from a rotting carcass, the water was safe again to drink, because when water

 goes over stones it gets purified.
+100 yards from a lump of any excrement would qualify as well.
 This was in bush survival instructions

 carried by soldiers to Malaya.

 that farmers can pollute away to their hearts content.
 Most farmers are